ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Conclusions

 \section{Conclusions}

 We introduced \model{}, a DFA-guided method to constrain the output of a Neural Network.
-By using \ltlf, we are able to address temporal requirements, thus widening the set of possible case studies w.r.t. other existing methods.
+Because we enforce specifications via a compiled DFA, any \emph{regular} constraint (e.g., regex or \ltlf) is supported, enabling both temporal and structural requirements, and thus broadening the range of case studies w.r.t.\ existing methods.
 Our algorithm is proved to be sound, while not optimal, and can easily be adapted to different applications.
 Comparison with the state of the art shows significant improvements in both efficiency and quality of the generated output.
-The introduced method can be used for multiple purposes, with a positive societal impact, like detoxification of LLMs' output.
-On the other hand, we are also aware that our method may be misused and a potential issue could be its use to enforce instead the usage of toxic words by LLMs.
+The introduced method can be used for multiple purposes, with a positive societal impact, like the detoxification of LLMs outputs.